 I looked into different liver cleanse products and noticed they all contained Milk Thistle.
 So, I ordered Milk Thistle alone.

-Excited to try it, as you most likely you will be if you order it, I followed the directions, expecting to feel better.
+Excited to try Milk Thistle, as you most likely will be if you order it, I followed the directions, expecting to feel better.
 But within a day I was not feeling at all well.
 I was having a hard time thinking.
 I felt as if my mind had bogged down ~ it was almost exactly the way I’d felt when I was living in hydrogen sulfide.

-The most logical explanation was Milk Thistle dislodging toxins from my liver, setting them free in my body, and making me feel like I did when I first absorbed the toxins.
-I could see my next step was going to have to be flushing out the toxins by drinking water and other liquids like tea.
+The most logical explanation was that Milk Thistle dislodged toxins from my liver, setting them free in my body, and making me feel like I did when I first absorbed the toxins.

-Similarly, when I sent Milk Thistle and a variety of supplements to my son in London, he wrote back that he didn’t like the vitamins at all.
-He said that he had expected to feel better when he took them, but instead began feeling much worse.
+Similarly, when I sent Milk Thistle and other supplements to my son in London, he wrote saying he didn’t like the vitamins: he’d expected to feel better when he took them, but instead felt much worse.

-That said, I feel much better since using Milk Thistle and removing toxins.
-I just had to give it time.
-My mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.
+That said, Milk Thistle removes toxins and makes you feel better, you just have to give it time.
+For me, my mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.